China has been storing oil for years. With such low prices, he can buy more

 Even Chinese government researchers pointed to the unfortunate moment in the crash last month.

-Country must “seize the opportunity of extremely low oil prices” and expand its strategic oil reserve before prices rise again, according to an article in state media last month by researcher Wang Li at the Ministry of Commerce.
+Country must “seize the opportunity of extremely low oil prices” and expand its strategic oil reserve before prices rise again, according to an article published last month in state media by researcher Wang Li at the Ministry of Commerce.

 A closing window of opportunity